 Dr. Garcia was the first in her family to pursue higher education, getting her start at a community college.
-Her parents, both from Mexico, worked the fields in the Coachella Valley so their children could have better opportunities in life.
+Her mother, from Mexico, worked the fields in the Coachella Valley so her children could have better opportunities in life.
 Dr. Garcia was a single mother at 20, dependent on public assistance while she followed her dreams of a college education.

 “The choices many of our students must make are daunting – deciding whether to purchase diapers or food or pay for rent.
 I understand those challenges and relate to them because I’ve lived them and that drives me to do better,” she said.

 Dr. Garcia is committed to the transformative power of higher education and student-centered leadership.
 The values she learned from her parents – hard work, perseverance, honesty and respect – guide and inspire her.